Prompt Engineering: Things You Must Know to Gain Maximum Value From Gen AI Tools

 – Alexander Arhipenko, CTO at Flyaps

-This is why specifying constraints is crucial when writing a prompt.
+This is why specifying constraints is crucial when writing natural language prompts.
 For instance, if you want the model to generate text with the given list of words in the right order, you need to specify that the model should not add new words.
-Otherwise, a system such as GPT-3.5 will invent new words and produce irrelevant gibberish.
+Otherwise, AI models such as GPT-3.5 will invent new words and produce irrelevant gibberish.

 Crafting a well-defined prompt takes more than just knowing what you need to get as a result.
-You need to convey the task in a way that the model would understand which means including precise instructions and examples to illustrate the desired outcome.
+It’s about effectively conveying the task to the model.
+This includes using special prompt engineering techniques that offer precise instructions and examples to guide the model toward the desired outcome.
 And vice versa, if you forget to mention that the model can’t invent elements to complete the task, it surely will do it because it was trained to generate as much content as possible.

 To illustrate a good prompt, let's consider a recent e-commerce project our team has worked on.
 Our goal was to categorize a large number of products by titles and specific parameters such as color and volume.
 To streamline this process, we integrated the product database with ChatGPT-3.5 and wrote a prompt that the model could understand.